inesp/inesp.github.io/_posts/2020-01-01-building-teams.md

 In hostile environments actions are expensive, one wrong step can mean you are going to be publicly attacked, ridiculed and insulted.
 Creativity is thus thrown out of the window, taking risks becomes a stupid thing to do and teamwork is dead.

-The researchers W. Felps, T. Mitchell and E. Byington have researched the effect of having a bad apple in a team and found that this dramatically diminishes the team's output.
+The researchers W. Felps, T. Mitchell and E. Byington have studied the effect of having a bad apple in a team and found that this dramatically diminishes the team's output.
 Dealing with conflicts that arise

 > consumes inordinate amounts of time, psychological resources, and emotional energy

 The behaviour of the negative members undermines *"perceptions of equity, mood, and trust"*.
+Instead of focusing on the work, people waste time dealing with the trouble maker, which makes them anything but happy and satisfied with their workplace.

-The researches C. Pearson, L.Andersson and C.Porath have concluded that
+The researches C. Pearson, L.Andersson and C.Porath published the results of their study on this topic in 2000 and have concluded that:

 > More than one-third of [the people surveyed] reported that they intentionally reduced their commitment to the organization as a result of being a target of uncivil behaviour.
 They disengaged from tasks and activities that went beyond their job specifications.
 Through all phases of our study, people told us that after being targets they ceased voluntary efforts.
 Some stopped helping newcomers, others stopped offering assistance to colleagues.
 Additionally, targets reduced their contributions to the organization as a whole, whether by pulling themselves off of task forces and committees, or by reducing efforts to generate or inspire innovation.
 >
 > Nearly one-fourth of [the people surveyed] admitted that they intentionally decreased work efforts [..].
 They stopped doing their best.
 Some also purposefully decreased the amount of time they spent at work.

 Don't underestimate the effect of a psychologically unsafe environment.
+There are no benefits to it.
+The company loses out on great work and the people lose out on their quality of life.
+In today's job market with ample opportunities, there is generally no reason for a developer to stay with a team that makes her hate Mondays.

 {% include image.html alt="People are like orchids" src="frontman-orchids-vs.jpg" ref="https://www.flickr.com/photos/carlos_verza/28707001995/" %}